Help Me Choose:

 What is it?

-Rosacea most often affects middle-age and older adults.
+While rosacea may begin in the teenage years, it most often affects middle-aged and older adults.
 It is more common in women (particularly during menopause) than men.
 There is no typical skin type for people with rosacea.
 While many experience dry, flaky skin, others may have normal or oily skin.

 Symptoms can vary from one individual to another, some symptoms include:

-Facial redness or flushing in the central part of the face (forehead, nose, cheeks, and chin).
+Facial rash, redness, or flushing in the central part of the face (forehead, nose, cheeks, and chin).

 Sensitive and/or dry skin can cause a burning or stinging sensation.

 Spider-like Blood Vessels

 Small, dilated blood vessels (capillaries) that look like thin red lines, called telangiectasias, may become visible.
 This area of the skin may become swollen, warm and red.